pyodide/pyodide-pack/README.md

    ```
    Running pyodide-pack on examples/pandas/app.py

-   Note: unless otherwise specified all sizes are given for gzip compressed files to take into account CDN compression.
+   Note: unless otherwise specified all sizes are given for gzip compressed files to
+   be representative of CDN compression.

    Loaded requirements from: examples/pandas/requirements.txt
    Running the input code in Node.js to detect used modules..